volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 };
 ```

 This list is rendered based on an **index**.

 Let's try to remove the first value:

 ![Index as a key](/img/index-as-a-key.gif "Index as a key")

-And it doesn't get removed!
+And it does not get removed!

-Actually, it does but after we removed the first item, the second one received the key **0**, and React thinks that we removed the item with the key **1** as it's not on the list anymore.
+Actually, it does but after we removed the first item, the second one received the key **0**, and React thinks that we removed the item with the key **1** as it is not on the list anymore.

 Changing the `<li key={index}>` to `<li key={item.id}>` solves an issue: